-Parents are encouraged to contact the Heads of Primary if academic concerns arise.
+Parents are encouraged to contact the classrom teacher if academic concerns arise.
 Assessment is continuous throughout the year and is made up of anecdotal observations, classwork, assignment and project work, oral and written presentations, and tests.
 Student progress is reviewed regularly throughout the year.